-Why unsubscribe matters even more during the festive season
+Why your unsubscribe matters more during the festive season

-In today’s message, we are continuing the conversation about the upcoming festive season as marketers are gearing up to send their best offers to their databases.
+In today’s blog, we are continuing the conversation about the upcoming festive season as marketers are gearing up to send their best offers to their databases.

 Businesses have lofty revenue goals to reach and leaning on their email marketing by sending a lot of mail is usually a part of the strategy.
 This causes recipients to receive more in their inboxes than they receive during other parts of the year, and can exacerbate list churn – and not all list churn is equal.

-There’s a natural ebb and flow as interests change over time; something they subscribed to five years ago may not be what they’re interested in now, they may have just signed up to get a welcome reward, they might have found a better offer elsewhere, or they may just be overwhelmed with too many emails.
+Your recipients may decide to unsubscribe from your emails over time.
+It may be because they subscribed to an email five years ago that might not be what they’re interested in now.
+They may have just signed up to get a welcome reward, they might have found a better offer elsewhere, or they may just be overwhelmed with too many emails.

 We’re always saying that email marketing is all about recipient consent, and having power over the emails they receive is critical to this.
 You can leverage your preference center so that recipients can choose:

-- which mailstreams they receive – newsletters, sales, transactional only etc.
+- Which mainstreams do they receive – newsletters, sales, transactional only, etc.

-- how frequently they want to receive emails – maybe they want a weekly digest or a pause over the holidays
+- How frequently do they want to receive emails? (maybe they want a weekly digest or a pause over the holidays)

 Maybe a specific holiday is tough for them – this year or every year – and they’d rather not hear about it.
 You can use your preference center as a way to show empathy and respect for your contacts and allow them to opt-out.